 What's a double opt-in?
 It is an additional step in the process of signing up for an email subscription.

-The double-opt-in requires the new subscriber to verify their email address and confirm their intent to subscribe to your list
+Instead of immediately receiving a welcome email, the double opt-in requires a new subscriber to verify their email address and confirm their intent to subscribe to your list before receiving any communications.

-The double opt-in allows new subscribers to effectively, uh, double down on getting your marketing emails.
+And because I can't resist a good bad pun: The double opt-in allows new subscribers to effectively double down on getting your marketing emails.

-It's a courteous way to confirm that they indeed want to receive your email campaigns and a fantastic way to get the relationship off to a good start.
+The double opt-in can be a courteous way to confirm that they indeed want to receive your email campaigns and a fantastic way to get the relationship off to a good start, but full disclosure:

 Another great thing about welcome emails: they help keep your email list current.

-Remember, you want current and clean lists full of valid email addresses to ensure your future email marketing campaigns have the best possible results.
+Bottom line: your welcome email isn't just for your subscribers.
+It helps you in achieving the goal of having current and clean lists full of valid email addresses so you can ensure your future email marketing campaigns have the best possible results.

 2. Timing Matters

 Ah, that old question that keeps email marketers up at night.
-Here's a little secret: there is no right time to send it!
+Obviously, some types of emails have best send time practices.
+We just talked about that with the welcome email.
+But here's a little secret: when it comes to your everyday email campaign, there is no magic time to send it!

 That's right!
 Your emails can be sent at any time!

 Repeat: there is no universal "right" time to send in email marketing.
-A recent study found that email open rate is largely a matter of personal preference.
+A recent study found that the email open rate is largely a matter of personal preference for each subscriber.

-Because of these variables, it's almost impossible to standardize.
-So how do you figure out the best send time for your brand and customers?
+Because of these variables, it's almost impossible to give a universal, standard best time to send.
+So how do you figure out the best send time for your brand and your customers?